-Coconutflour– often used in combination with others keto flours to add bulk and bread flavor to keto breads.
+Coconutflour– often used in combination with other keto flours to add bulk and bread flavor to keto bread.
 In fact, coconutflour contains a lot of fiber – 37g per 100 grams.
 As a result, it absorbs a lot of moisture in keto bread recipes and can dry your bread dough quickly.
 That is why coconutflourbreads are often made with a combination of coconutflour and almondflour.
-Try my egg-free keto breadloaf with coconutflour, it taste like regular bread with delicious toasted sesame seeds on top.
+Try my egg-free keto breadloaf with coconutflour, it tastes like regular bread with delicious toasted sesame seeds on top.

-Psyllium husk – this is pure fiber, and acts as a binder in keto bread recipes.
+Psyllium husk – this is pure fiber and acts as a binder in keto bread recipes.
 Since keto baking does not use starch or gluten, psyllium husk powder or whole psyllium husk is often used to add chewiness to the bread crumb and bind ingredients with minimal eggs.
 However, it should be noted that psyllium husk powder is often confused with the popular dietary supplement called Metamucil.
 That is why you must choose a psyllium husk powder suitable for baking.
-Otherwise, whole psyllium husk is the best replacement to psyllium powder.
-In fact, whole psyllium husk absorbs moisture even better, and creates the best keto bread texture.
-Also, fun fact is that most psyllium husk powder turns keto breads purple blue in color!
+Otherwise, whole psyllium husk is the best replacement for psyllium powder.
+In fact, whole psyllium husk absorbs moisture even better and creates the best keto bread texture.
+Also, a fun fact is that most psyllium husk powder turns keto bread purple-blue in color!

 Sunflower seed flour or pumpkin seed flour – these flours are great substitutes for almondflour to create nut-free keto breadrecipes.
 They can often be used in similar volumes as almondflour to replace nuts in keto breadrecipes.